-She has worked in a variety of mental health settings since 2017, which include: intensive outpatient services, inpatient residential working with clients diagnosed with mental health and substance use; private school working with children with behavioral and emotional regulation disturbances; and developing groups for agencies including behavioral modification, parent education on mental health, and women’s trauma.
+Over the last 4 years, Lacey has worked in a variety of mental health settings which include: inpatient residential working with clients diagnosed with mental health and substance use; private school working with children with behavioral and emotional regulation disturbances; and developing groups for agencies including behavioral modification, parent education on mental health, and women’s trauma.

 Lacey found a calling working with individuals who have experienced trauma, struggle with mental health and substance use, and those who feel society has outcasted them.
 Lacey utilizes a variety of evidence-based treatments to aid clients on their journey and always starts where the client is at.
 Two of Lacey’s top treatment modalities are trauma-focused cognitive behavioral therapy and harm-reduction.

 Lacey enjoys traveling, thrift shopping, drinking iced coffee, hanging with her husky, and being at the beach.